Skip to main content

 It’s something most couples don’t like to think about, but unfortunately, one of you will likely die before the other.

 That’s why it’s important to have a plan about how to manage your finances if your spouse dies before you do.
-While you’re grieving, there are some things you’ll need to right away, and others you can take some time to manage.
+While you’re grieving, there are some things you’ll need to do right away, and others you can take some time to manage.

 Immediate financial considerations